 Proceed to Configuring the Database

-Online Install:Create a YUM Repository configuration file named vmturbo.repo in the following location: /etc/yum.repos.d/
+Online Install (only if you did not do offline install above, otherwise skip this section):Create a YUM Repository configuration file named vmturbo.repo in the following location: /etc/yum.repos.d/

 - Configuring the Database